Demand Planning and Forecasting: Training, Causal Analysis, Software

 The aim then is to identify improvements that can be made involving the forecasting infrastructure, methods and processes, with a view to improved forecast accuracy going forward.
 If there is significant benefit to be achieved by consideration of new or improved forecasting software, Forecast Solutions is well placed to help.

-In a fully outsourced service, specialist econometrics and forecasting software is brought to bear to provide a baseline statistical forecast that can then be reviewed and modified by those in the business with detailed commercial knowledge.
+In a fully outsourced service, specialist software is brought to bear to provide a baseline statistical forecast that can then be reviewed and modified by those in the business who can improve on the statistical forecast with their detailed commercial knowledge.